clay-hunter-welch/computer_vision_hand/README.md

 Resolved issues:

-- distance from camera is not normalized to a unit scale, so "further away" equals "closer together" for trackers, which causes issues.
+- This is implemented in a cursory form now: distance from camera is not normalized to a unit scale, so "further away" equals "closer together" for trackers, which causes issues.
 Unit length can be defined as the distance from landmark 0 to landmark 5, and could be used to compensate for this.
-- thumb curl determination is tricky and finicky, can improve this.
+- Worked on the logic and improved performance for this next one: thumb curl determination is tricky and finicky, can improve this.
-- there is a Texas A&M Gig'Em/Terminator 2 gesture for thumbs up; this should be differentiated from a normal thumbs out gesture.
+- This next one is improved by an understanding of thumbs up orientation, allowing for two different curl checks based on pose: there is a Texas A&M Gig'Em/Terminator 2 gesture for thumbs up; this should be differentiated from a normal thumbs out gesture.

 Future work: